The emerging public health issue of Image and Performance drug use

 This study has received ethical approval from LJMU’s Research Ethics Committee.

-Please note that to be eligible to take part in this research, you must be working in a professional role which may put you in contact with individuals who may use PIEDs
+To be eligible to take part in this research, you must be working in a professional role which may put you in contact with individuals who may use PIEDs.

 If you have any questions, please contact Dr Amanda Atkinson email@example.com